 People are generally considered to have accents when they say things that aren’t neutral, things that show us where they are from based on the words they say or how they say them.

 Growing up on the west coast and marrying a husband from the east coast surprisingly hasn’t lead to too many differences in who we are, what we do, or even how we speak.
-Luckily he’s not from New York, or Boston or Lousiana because then we would notice those things.
+Since he’s not from New York, or Boston or Louisiana then we don’t notice those things.
 But there are a couple words I have noticed that we say different.
-Its no big deal, but it just makes me curious if its a Nate Berrett thing or a northern Virginia thing.
+Its no big deal, but it just makes me curious if it’s a Nate Berrett thing or a northern Virginia thing.
 I’m leaning towards the latter because a couple other friends from the area say it the same way as him.

 How do you pronounce the frozen fruit mixture that has a little milk in it, but isn’t ice cream.
 Sherbet.
 I say it like this “shur-bit”.
 Nate fondly calls it “shur-burt”.
 What?
 Where that extra ‘r’ comes from I have no idea.